craigmiller160/spring-fp-result-kt/README.md

 </details>

+Once it is on the classpath, Spring AutoConfiguration will do the rest.

+## A Note On Eithers

+This library treats the `Either` type exclusively as an error-handling container.
+It assumes that any `Left` value is an error, even if it is not of type `Throwable`.
+In the future this may be made configurable to support certain non-error scenarios.

 ## Features

 This is still an early build of this library with a narrow feature set.
 More features can be added in the future.